 I have remarkably little memory of school.
 The educational system at this time was in disarray.
 School buildings needed to be repaired or rebuilt.
 A whole generation of teachers was decimated by the war, or brainwashed by the Nazis.
 Textbooks had to be rewritten to purge them of Nazi propaganda.
 The Amis had consultants working to reshape the system along American lines, but it was slow going.
 So, school was not very exciting, and I suspect I spent most of my hours there daydreaming.
 My report cards, some of which my mother saved, show that I did well enough and was not a behavior problem, but the experience didn’t engage me deeply enough to lay down lasting memories.

 I was a timid child.
 I remember one recess period, where some agency had come to the schoolyard with a couple of dozen toy cars, the kind you could pedal and steer, to teach kids the rules of driving.
 I waited for a teacher to organize us to take turns in the cars.
 Meanwhile my classmates just raced ahead and jumped into the cars, first come first served.
 Since I had no car, I was made to play a traffic cop.
-This was humiliating, and I resolved thereafter not to be so stupid.
+This was humiliating, and I resolved thereafter to act more boldly.

 In the summer and fall of 1952, just before we emigrated, I was sent to a boarding school in Kelkheim-Hornau, a suburb of Frankfurt.
 All I remember from that experience is another small humiliation.
 We were playing organized soccer in the schoolyard, with a teacher supervising.
 I was a defender.
 I was standing there with my hands folded over my chest, bored, daydreaming.
 The ball hit me in the hands, and I was penalized for fouling (“handball”).
 Today, having been to referee school, I know that this was not a handball — there has to be intent, and there was none.
 But the schoolyard penalty fit the case, because I had committed the unwritten foul of being bored with the game.
 It was more fun playing soccer on the street using tin cans or rolled-up jackets for a ball, and making up the rules as we went along.

-By the beginning of the ’50s, Uncle S. had been our boarder for many months, and one summer vacation I was sent to live with his parents in a small town in the Black Forest, I don’t remember its name at the moment.
+By the beginning of the ’50s, Uncle S. had been our boarder for many months, and one summer vacation I was sent to live with his parents in a small town in the Black Forest.
+I don’t remember its name.
 Their stone townhouse had a pump in the kitchen for water, and an outhouse in the rear for a toilet.
 From time to time, a truck came (what we would call a honeydipper) and suctioned out the cesspool under the toilet.
 This was a valuable farm commodity and was taken out to the fields as fertilizer.
 Horses supplied the power for most of the farm vehicles there; motorized equipment was the exception.

 Uncle S.’ s elderly parents were quiet, churchgoing, and treated me kindly, but there was an incident.
 One night, the old man crawled into my bed and rubbed his penis against mine.
 The contact confused and disturbed me.
 I froze and pulled away.
 He left.
 It all lasted only a few moments.
 We said nothing about it in the morning.
 We did not look at each other.
 It was not repeated.
 Some days thereafter, I had to be rushed to the hospital with an inflamed appendix, and underwent surgery to remove it, and went home to Mother; and that medical drama eclipsed the nighttime incident, and it was buried.